 A native of Gilbert, Ariz., Parent put together not only one of the best seasons in the country but in Pitt-Bradford program history.
-He led the conference and finished third nationally with a .491 overall batting average, which is also tied for third-best all-time in AMCC history.
+He led the conference and finished third nationally with a .496 overall batting average, which is four points shy of the AMCC record.
 Parent also led the nation with a .614 on-base percentage and posted the second-best slugging percentage in the country.

 "A.P., man what a season," Head Coach Zach Foster said.
 "That has to be one of the best seasons in the history of Pitt-Bradford baseball.
 It was a joy for me to be able to be part of that with him.
 A lot of credit goes to his work ethic and his ability to put himself in good situations to succeed.
 This is well deserved for him and I'm very proud of him."

 He never cooled down in AMCC play, hitting .522, posting a .625 on-base percentage and slugging 1.014.
 In conference play, he led the AMCC in home runs (seven), total bases (70), walks (19), on-base and slugging.
 Parent also ended the season riding an 18-game hitting streak.
 Behind the plate, he posted a .963 fielding percentage and threw out nine would-be base stealers.

 The catcher picked up national honors on April 18 as he was named the NCBWA National Player of the Week and was also named to the D3baseball.com Team of the Week.